 How does the Model 3 compare to other Tesla cars?

 The Model 3 is the smallest, least expensive car in Tesla's range.
 The Model S is a larger, more premium sedan comparable in size with a Honda Accord, BMW 5 Series or similar family sedan, while the Model X is a midsize crossover.

 MORE: Everything You Need to Know About Tesla's Model Y Crossover

 Tesla is also prepping a smaller crossover called the Model Y, which is expected to launch late next year and start around $39,000 as well.
 The Model Y is actually a close cousin of the Model 3; it uses the same battery as the compact sedan, though it weighs more — so range will be hampered a bit.

 What else should I know about the Model 3?

-The Model 3 will be a fully electric car, of course, using lithium-ion batteries.
-All models will be compatible with Superchargers dotted around the country.
+The Model 3 is a fully electric car, of course, using lithium-ion batteries.
+All models are compatible with Superchargers dotted around the country.
 Supercharging allows the car to be powered up to about 80 percent capacity in roughly 30 minutes.
-Currently, there are 861 Supercharger Stations with a total of 5,655 Superchargers in the U.S. Tesla hopes to have over 7,000 Superchargers available by the end of the year.
+Currently, there are 1,533 Supercharger Stations with a total of 13,344 Superchargers in the U.S.

 The Model 3 is sleek, without over-the-top exotic twists that can turn off some drivers.
 (It does not have gull-wing doors, for example, as the crossover Model X does.)
-Overall, the Model 3 is a slightly stunted version of the Model S with more aggressive, swept-back headlights; a seamless shark nose and a front hood that's reminiscent of the one on the Porsche Panamera.
+Overall, the Model 3 is a slightly stunted version of the Model S with more aggressive, swept-back headlights; a seamless shark nose and a front hood that's reminiscent of the Porsche Panamera's.
 And, yes, there's a massive touch screen on the dashboard.